Michaeluser/PKS_B-course/lectures/l3-network.md

 1. Cisco Networking Academy.
 CCNA: Introduction to Networks.
 2. KUROSE, James F. and ROSS, Keith W. Computer Networking: a Top Down Approach – authors' website. [online].
 University of Massachusetts Amherst, 2025 [accessed 2025-09-03].
 Available from: https://gaia.cs.umass.edu/kurose_ross/index.php

+*Some slides and figures in this presentation are adapted from Kurose & Ross course materials.
+   © 1993–2025 J.F.
+Kurose and K.W.
+Ross.
+All rights reserved.*